 Playa Negra

-There isn’t too much at Playa Negra, the beach north of Puerto Viejo.
+Playa Negra is the beach north of Puerto Viejo.
 It has blackish sand, a low key atmosphere and vast empty shores.
 It is about 2 kilometers (1.2 miles) from Puerto Viejo.

 Playa Cocles